SeanMott/NeoDS/README.md

 --Done <br>

 --To Do
-  -Main Interface for going through ROMs and playing games.
+  - Main Interface for going through ROMs and playing games.
 Will be based off the DS menu

   -Main and secondary display.
 Main Display would be used for input polling and act as the bottom screen in DS/DSI mode.
   -Hardware layer for managing system camera, system clock, system microphone, link cable, gyro-carts, infered-carts, other hardware